What is Amazon Cognito?

 Integration with innFactory

-As an AWS Reseller, innFactory supports you with Amazon Cognito: authentication architecture, federation setup, user migration, and integration into your applications.
+As an AWS Reseller, innFactory supports you with Amazon Cognito: authentication architecture, federation setup, user migration, plan selection, and integration into your applications.

 Typical Use Cases